Sammarger/Disease-spread-visualiser/README.md

 For this local map I will use information from the COVID symptoms checker:

-each user can input the postcode they are currently in, and depending on whether they are likely to have covid, it is then added to a map of london, producing a secondary local map
+each user can input the postcode they are currently in, and depending on whether they are likely to have covid, it is then added to a map of London, producing a secondary local map

 ### **{1.3.4}  Interview and Questionnaire Summary **